 It can be tricky to land a job at one of the more prominent software companies without any specific technical training, because recruiters will assume that more qualified candidates are more likely to excel in the role – but with a willing and curious mindset, the necessary knowledge can be built.

 If you’re ready to put in a little effort, you can master technical mumbo-jumbo without years of experience in the field.
-Online study will bring you up to scratch, giving you a solid understanding of program frameworks and trends in software engineering that will help your creativity bloom in new professional circumstances.
-And there are a number of credible courses and certifications (like the Institute of Data’s Software Engineering program) you can undertake to give you the necessary knowledge and experience to get job-ready in as little as 3 months.
+Online study will bring you up to scratch, giving you a solid understanding of programme frameworks and trends in software engineering that will help your creativity bloom in new professional circumstances.
+And there are a number of credible courses and certifications (like the Institute of Data’s Software Engineering programme) you can undertake to give you the necessary knowledge and experience to get job-ready in as little as 3 months.

 The eight steps to landing a job in your new field